Domestic Suspense Film Lost In The Stars Tops Chinas Box Office Chart - UrduPoint

 Domestic Suspense Film "Lost In The Stars" Tops China's Box Office Chart

-BEIJING, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) :"Lost in The stars," a domestic suspense crime film, topped the Chinese daily box office chart on Wednesday, data from the China Movie Data Information Network showed.
+BEIJING, (UrduPoint / Pakistan Point News - 23rd Jun, 2023 ) --:"Lost in the stars," a domestic suspense crime film, topped the Chinese daily box office chart on Thursday, data from the China Movie Data Information Network showed.

-Scheduled to hit theaters Thursday, the first day of the three-day Dragon Boat Festival holiday, the film pocketed over 36.60 million Yuan (about 5.10 million U.S. Dollars) in preview sales on Wednesday.
+Dollars) on its full opening day, which fell on the first day of this year's Dragon Boat Festival holiday.
+The film pocketed 36.60 million yuan in preview sales on Wednesday.

 Adapted from the Soviet film "Trap for Lonely Man," the movie follows the story of a wife who mysteriously disappears during an overseas trip but suddenly turns up just as her husband's search for her came to nothing.

-"love Never Ends," a domestic romance, on Wednesday secured second place with 27.45 million yuan in revenue secured on its first screening day.
+"love Never Ends," a domestic romance, ranked second on Thursday's box offic

-It was followed by "Transformers: Rise of the Beasts," the latest sequel in the Transformers franchise, which pocketed about 13.43 million yuan on Wednesday.